 The real challenge of AI is to understand how natural intelligence works.
 Developing AI isn't like building an artificial heart -- scientists don't have a simple, concrete model to work from.
 We do know that the brain contains billions and billions of neurons, and that we think and learn by establishing electrical connections between different neurons.
 But we don't know exactly how all of these connections add up to higher reasoning, or even low-level operations.
 The complex circuitry seems incomprehensible.

 Because of this, AI research is largely theoretical.
 Scientists hypothesize on how and why we learn and think, and they experiment with their ideas using robots.
 Brooks and his team focus on humanoid robots because they feel that being able to experience the world like a human is essential to developing human-like intelligence.
 It also makes it easier for people to interact with the robots, which potentially makes it easier for the robot to learn.

 Just as physical robotic design is a handy tool for understanding animal and human anatomy, AI research is useful for understanding how natural intelligence works.
 For some roboticists, this insight is the ultimate goal of designing robots.
 Others envision a world where we live side by side with intelligent machines and use a variety of lesser robots for manual labor, health care and communication.
 A number of robotics experts predict that robotic evolution will ultimately turn us into cyborgs -- humans integrated with machines.
 Conceivably, people in the future could load their minds into a sturdy robot and live for thousands of years!

 In any case, robots will certainly play a larger role in our daily lives in the future.
 In the coming decades, robots will gradually move out of the industrial and scientific worlds and into daily life, in the same way that computers spread to the home in the 1980s.

 The best way to understand robots is to look at specific designs.
-The links on the next page will show you a variety of robot projects around the world.
+The links below will show you a variety of robot projects around the world.